 Recent paleoecological surveys have also provided new evidence useful to test the hypotheses about Easter Island discovery and settlement.
-One of the main advantages of paleoecology is that it provides evidence from pre-settlement times and is thus able to test hypotheses on discovery and occasional occupancy events [58].
+One of the main advantages of paleoecology is that it provides evidence from pre-settlement times and is thus able to test hypotheses on discovery and occasional occupancy events [60].
 In addition, paleoecological records may also inform on natural conditions prior to human discovery.
-On Easter Island, archaeological records begin with Polynesian settlement, between about 800-1200 CE onwards but paleoecological records preserved in the sediments of Rano Aroi, Rano Kao and Rano Raraku (Fig. 3) extend to the last ca. 40 kyr BP [59].
-In this specific case, finding pollen of plants associated to human activities, notably the sweet potato, would be especially helpful.
+On Easter Island, archaeological records begin with Polynesian settlement, between about 800-1200 CE onwards but paleoecological records preserved in the sediments of Rano Aroi, Rano Kao and Rano Raraku (Fig. 3) extend to the last ca. 40 kyr BP [61].
+In this specific case, finding pollen of plants associated with human activities, notably the sweet potato, would be especially helpful.
 Charcoal records, as fire proxies, and/or forest clearing events could also be useful as indirect indicators but their anthropogenic character should be demonstrated by other independent evidence.

-Although the sweet potato has been extensively cultivated on the Pacific during the last millennium, no fossil palynological evidence exists for this fact, as the pollen of

-Ipomoea batatas is rare or absent in sediments from Pacific islands.
-This has prevented to reconstruct the dispersal history of this plant across the Pacific.
-The paucity of sweet potato pollen in sedimentary records is likely due to the strict entomophilous pollination, which involves low pollen production and poor wind dispersal, and the low preservation capacity due to the high susceptibility of this pollen to physico-chemical degradation [60].
-The better preserved remains of sweet potato seem to be starch grains, which are found even on dryland soils, although identification is not always unquestionable due to the similarity with starch grains from others cultivated plants such as Alocasia macrorrhiza (elephant ear taro) and Tacca leontopetaloides (Polynesian arrowroot) [61, 62].
+Although the sweet potato has been extensively cultivated on the Pacific during the last millennium, no fossil palynological evidence exists for this fact, as the pollen of Ipomoea batatas is rare or absent in sediments from Pacific islands.
+This has prevented a reconstruction of the dispersal history of this plant across the Pacific.
+The paucity of sweet potato pollen in sedimentary records is likely due to the strict entomophilous pollination, which involves low pollen production and poor wind dispersal, and the low preservation capacity due to the high susceptibility of this pollen to physico-chemical degradation [62].
+The better preserved remains of sweet potato seem to be starch grains, which are found even on dryland soils, although identification is not always unquestionable due to the similarity with starch grains from others cultivated plants such as Alocasia macrorrhiza (elephant ear taro) and Tacca leontopetaloides (Polynesian arrowroot) [63, 64].

-On Easter Island, the first records of Ipomoea batatas pollen were dubious due to the bad preservation of the fragments found [63] but recent works confirmed the presence of sweet potato pollen in lake sediments.
-Horrocks et al. [64] found this pollen on the Rano Kao sediments (Fig. 3), slightly below a radiocarbon date of $377 \pm 30$ $^{14}\text{C}$ yr BP (1460-1630 CE).
-Starch grains identified as cf. Ipomoea were found in deeper sediments of the same lake, but the occurrence of age inversions prevented to assign a specific date to them.
-The same authors reported the occurrence of Ipomoea batatas pollen in the sediments of Rano Raraku (Fig. 3), close to a sample dated to $587 \pm 30$ $^{14}\text{C}$ yr BP (1320-1440 CE) [65].
+On Easter Island, the first records of Ipomoea batatas pollen were dubious due to the bad preservation of the fragments found [65] but recent works confirmed the presence of sweet potato pollen in lake sediments.
+Horrocks et al. [66] found this pollen within the Rano Kao sediments (Fig. 3), slightly below a radiocarbon date of 377 ± 30 ^{14}C yr BP (1460-1630 CE).
+Starch grains identified as cf. Ipomoea were found in deeper sediments of the same lake, but the occurrence of age inversions prevented the assignment of a specific date to them.
+The same authors reported the occurrence of Ipomoea batatas pollen in the sediments of Rano Raraku (Fig. 3), close to a sample dated to 587 ± 30 ^{14}C yr BP (1320-1440 CE) [67].
 Again, cf. Ipomoea starch was found on apparently older, but of uncertain age, sediments.
-These findings strongly suggest that sweet potato were cultivated on Easter Island about three or four centuries before the European contact, but they cannot decide between the back-and-forth or the newcomer's hypotheses.
+These findings strongly suggest that sweet potato were cultivated on Easter Island about three or four centuries before the European contact, but the evidence is not sufficient to differentiate between the back-and-forth or the newcomer's hypotheses.
 Using the argument of navigation skills, the first possibility would be favored.